Installing WordPerfect 8.1 for Linux manually on a distro current in 2024

 - a "wrapper" which restores to life the WP Print Manager.

-But if you still have problems with these dependencies, then for as regards the "libc5" dependency you can try using packages which were once contained in distros, and are available from this page.
+But if you still have problems with these dependencies, then as regards the "libc5" dependency you can try using packages which were once contained in distros, and are available from this page.
 The relevant packages are as follows:

 (1) For debian-based distros, "ldso" and "libc5".
 These are available here in deb format, as released in the Debian Sarge distro.